-Home • Buy Lye • Buy Protection • Safety Precautions • MSDS for Lye • Site Map • Policies
+Home • Buy Lye • Buy Protection • Safety Precautions • SDS for Lye • Site Map • Policies

 This Lye Calculator & Recipe Formulator calculates the amount of lye needed to make a specific batch of soap.
 This lye calculator allows the user to add oils and their exact saponification values.
 It also provides options for instructions, lye discount, superfat, and water portions.

 The following information, Chart of Saponification Values for Making Soap, and Cold Process Soap Recipe have been provided by Pallas Athene Soap.

 Saponification is the chemical process of making soap that involves an exothermic reaction between lye (sodium hydroxide) and a fat (usually oils).
 What is commonly known as cold process soap making yields a glycerin-rich soap, which used to be referred to as lye soap.
 People often think of lye soap as a soap that is unpleasant to use because too much lye was used in the soap formula and lye (sodium hydroxide) remained in the bar of soap to irritate and burn the skin.
 Soap cannot be made without using lye.
 When made correctly, no lye will remain in the bar of soap.

 Throughout history, soap was made by rendering available animal fats and adding natural lye (leached from ashes) to make soap.
 Without the scientific data readily available today, the soap makers of yesteryear approximated the amount of lye to add to the fats.
 If not enough lye was added, with too many fats remaining, the mixture would separate, not be useable, and the effort and time of preparation would be wasted.
 If too much lye was added, some extra lye would remain in the soap but the soap could be used.
 Therefore, the preference was to add extra lye to ensure the soap would be useable.
 However, the extra lye remaining in the bar of soap made it unpleasant to use because it would often irritate or burn the skin.